Stanley Unwin (comedian): Comedy career

 Unwin's early career and training introduced him to wireless and radio communication, and this, coupled with work in the BBC's War Reporting Unit from about 1944, ultimately proved to be his passage into the media.

 While based in Birmingham from 1947 to 1951, Unwin made his first, accidental, transmission.
-While testing equipment, he handed the microphone to broadcaster F.R.
+While testing equipment, he gave the microphone to broadcaster F.R.
 "Buck" Buckley, who ad-libbed a spoof commentary about an imaginary sport called "Fasche".
-Buckley then encouraged Unwin to join in and introduced him as "Codlington Corthusite", handing back the microphonewhereupon Unwin continued in Unwinese.
-The recording was played back to two BBC producers, who added sound effects; it was eventually broadcast on Pat Dixon's Mirror of the Month programme and, after receiving a positive response, culminated in another sketch in which Unwin, playing a man from Atlantis, was interviewed about life in the sunken city.
-The broadcast produced Unwin's first fan mail, from Joyce Grenfell, who had been impressed by his performance.
-Since Grenfell was Unwin's heroine, the encouragement gave Unwin a boost and he was inspired to break into show business.
+Buckley then introduced Unwin as "Codlington Corthusite", whereupon Unwin continued the sketch in Unwinese.
+The recording was broadcast on Pat Dixon's Mirror of the Month programme and a favourable audience reaction led to the commissioning of another sketch in which Unwin, playing an inhabitant of Atlantis, was interviewed about life in the sunken city.
+A letter of praise from Joyce Grenfell, whom Unwin admired, gave him confidence and he determined on a career in show business.

-After the war, while in Egypt and recording a series of shows by Frankie Howerd, Unwin was pushed onto the stage and told to "do a turn" after the actor suddenly fell ill.
+After the war, while in Egypt and recording a series of shows by Frankie Howerd, Unwin stood in for the comedian when Howerd fell ill.
 Unwin's next major breakthrough came when producer Roy Speer introduced him to the comedian Ted Ray.
 Once Ray had heard Unwin talking, he said simply: "I want him in the series" – namely, The Spice of Life, co-starring June Whitfield and Kenneth Connor.
 During the mid-1950s, Unwin performed in about a dozen shows for Speer and made the acquaintance of Johnnie Riscoe and his daughter, Patsy, who would become his managers for the rest of his career.
 By the end of the 1950s, Unwin had ventured into the film industry, being given a part in the Cardew Robinson film Fun at St. Fanny's (1956).